Skip to content

 );

-Hint: Iterate through input, recording the start pointer and length of each substring.
-When a delimiter is encountered, end the current substring and start the next one.
+Tip: Iterate through input, recording the start pointer and length of each substring.
+When a delimiter is encountered, terminate the current substring and start the next one.
 Do not forget to handle the last substring at the end of the string.